 Systematic deselection of materials, aka "weeding," will be undertaken when necessary to make space for new materials.
 Librarians will follow established guidelines when choosing materials for deselection, based on age, condition, use, and availability of similar items in the collection.

 Lane Library collection development activities are carried out in accord with the Freedom to Read Statement of the American Library Association.
 The library collections are intended for use by adults and may contain materials that some find objectionable and/or inappropriate for use by minors.
 Parents are urged to monitor their children's activities when they use Lane Library.

 Any user who has an objection to a particular item in the collection should bring the specific complaint to the University Librarian.
 Requests to remove one or more items from the collection based on content should be made in writing.
 The written request must include:

 - » Full contact information for the person(s) bringing the objection

 - » Identification of the item(s) by title, author, etc.

-In response to a request meeting the above guidelines, the University Librarian will convene a meeting of the Faculty Library Committee and a representative from the Office of Academic Affairs to consider whether the material in question fails to meet the standard of relevance to the institutional mission.
-The Library Advisory Committee will make a recommendation to the University Librarian, who will then decide the issue and report back to the person submitting the objection and to the Vice-President for Academic Affairs.
-The person raising the objection(s) may submit a written appeal to the office of the President of the University.
+In response to a request meeting the above guidelines, the University Librarian will convene a meeting of an ad hoc committee consisting of a librarian, a representative from the Office of the Provost, a faculty member with disciplinary expertise appropriate for the subject matter of the challenged material, and other members at the discretion of the University Provost.
+The committee will consider whether the material in question fails to meet the standard of relevance to the institutional mission and then make a recommendation to the University Librarian.
+The University Librarian will then decide the issue and report back to the person submitting the objection and to the Provost.
+The person raising the objection(s) may submit a written appeal to the Office of the Provost.